natebarksdale/natebarksdale.github.io/output/2018-10-05-the-role-of-religion-in-social-change-the-case-of-secret-society-religions.md

 coordinates: [58.5953, 25.0136]
 ---

-For the John Templeton Foundation, I wrote about the intriguing role secret societies might have played in shaping early human societies.
+For the John Templeton Foundation, I wrote about the role secret societies might have played in shaping early human societies.

 > Several thousand years ago in what is now Estonia, a child was buried with a flute made from a bird’s bone and with crane wings placed in his or her hands.
 Too young to have likely been a shaman or initiate, the child — whose elaborately arranged grave was excavated by archaeologists in the 1970s — was probably a member of a secret society, says Brian Hayden, an anthropologist at Simon Fraser University in British Columbia.
 In anthropological parlance, secret societies are a type of elite quasi-religious organization seen time and again in cultures that are on the transition point from small, kinship-based egalitarian hunter-gatherer bands into more complex and hierarchical societies.
 >